All About Major Highways in the UAE

 E84 or Sheikh Khalifa Highway

-This artery is more commonly referred to as Dubai-Fujairah Road allowing you to travel to either emirate in around 40 to 60 minutes.
+This thoroughfare is more commonly referred to as Dubai-Fujairah Road, allowing motorists to travel to either emirate in around 40 to 60 minutes.
 It is the shortest route to travel from Dubai to Fujairah or back.
-Functional since 2011, it is about 30 km shorter than the previous roads for this route.
-It also constitutes a part of the bus route for Dubai-Fujairah traveling.
+Operational since 2011, it is about 30 km shorter than other routes connecting the two emirates.

 E77

-This route starts at 7th interchange on E11 and moves all the way towards Hatta.
-The road intersects with Dubai-Al-Ain Highway and at Al Lehbab, it merges with E44 leading to Hatta.
-A stretch of this highway previously called Jebel Ali Lehbab Road was renamed as Expo Road in the anticipation of Dubai World Expo 2020.
-Moreover, it is one of the best roads to drive in the UAE where you can have a true experience of driving up to the 4101 feet long steep rock.
+This E77 highway route starts at an interchange on E11 and runs all the way to Hatta.
+The road intersects with the Dubai-Al-Ain Highway and at Al Lehbab, it merges with E44, which further leads to Hatta.
+Surrounded by scenic natural features of the region, it is one of the best roads to drive in the UAE.

 E44 or Al Khail Road